asigalov61/GIGA-Piano/Training-Data/README.md

 ```
 train_data1 = TMIDIX.Tegridy_Any_Pickle_File_Reader('./GIGA_Piano_INTs')
 ```
-### Then you can jusmp straight to TRAIN section of the colab.
+### Then you can jump straight to TRAIN section of the colab.
 It should work fine and load the original training data

 ***